US STOCKS-Wall St flat after leftists win Greek elections

 In deal news, Rock-Tenn Co and MeadWestvaco Corp said they would combine to form a packaging company worth $16 billion, with MeadWestvaco shareholders owning a majority stake.
 Rock-Tenn rose 9.4 percent to $68.93 while MeadWestvaco rose 18 percent to $53.02 as the S&P 500's biggest gainer.

 D.R.
-Horton Inc climbed 5.7 percent to $24.41 after the homebuilder's revenue growth beat expectations.
+Horton Inc climbed 6.8 percent to $24.70 after the homebuilder's revenue growth beat expectations, boosted by home deliveries.
 Homebuilders rose 1.5 percent.

 With 19 percent of S&P 500 companies having reported earnings, 71.6 percent have topped expectations, while 54.7 percent have beaten revenue forecasts, according to Thomson Reuters data.
 That compares with the long-term average of 63 percent for earnings and 61 percent for revenue.

-The benchmark S&P 500 index was posting 22 new 52-week highs and 7 new lows; the Nasdaq Composite was recording 56 new highs and 34 new lows.
+The S&P 500 was posting 17 new 52-week highs and 7 new lows; the Nasdaq Composite was recording 48 new highs and 31 new lows.
 (Editing by Bernadette Baum and Nick Zieminski)

 * Indexes up: Dow 0.14 pct, S&P 0.19 pct, Nasdaq 0.17 pct (Adds details, changes comment, updates prices)